turbot/steampipe-docs/docs/cloud/integrations/gitpod.md

 Once Steampipe Cloud is successfully connected, you can explore the tables provided by the Steampipe plugins, run queries and build reports.

+##  Connect to Steampipe CLI from Gitpod

-Similarly, you can also connect Gitpod to [Steampipe CLI](https://steampipe.io/downloads).
+You can also connect Gitpod to [Steampipe CLI](https://steampipe.io/downloads).
 To do that, run `steampipe service start --show-password` and use the displayed connection details.

 ```
 Steampipe service is running: